 Postcard Marketing for Lawn Service

-Successful postcard marketing for lawn service is determined by a number of factors, starting with having a clear objective for the campaign.
-Once you have defined the goal of the campaign, the postcard must be designed to motivate the prospect to respond to your call to action, for example, call on the phone, go to a website, go to your nursery, etc. We call this motivating offer “A Magnet”.
-Here are a few Ideas and Magnets that have been used successfully by our clients.
+Successful postcard marketing for a lawn service is determined by a number of factors, starting with having a clear objective for the campaign.
+Once you have defined the goal of the campaign, the postcard must be designed to motivate the prospect to respond to your call to action.
+Below are a few Ideas and Magnets that have been used successfully by our clients.
 Use one or a combination, but don’t over crowd the postcard with too much information.
 The postcard must pass “The Glance Test”, which means the reader will know what the card is about with just a passing glance.
 If you fail the glance test your campaign will under perform.

 Use USPS mail carrier routes to create a mailing list where you have the highest concentration of customers.
 Get Mail Carrier Route Maps for the Zip Codes you cover.
 Then select the routes that have the highest concentration.
 Mail postcards to these routes every 4 – 5 weeks.